eager-dev/eagerx/docs/guide/tutorials/pendulum/learn.rst

   Therefore, we this data is stored under the key "observation".

-We will then initialize two times a :mod:`~eagerx.core.env.EagerxEnv`: one with the *OdeEngine* and one with the *RealEngine*.
+We will then initialize two times a :mod:`~eagerx.core.env.BaseEnv`: one with the *OdeEngine* and one with the *RealEngine*.

 ::